sumanb007/System-Admin-Labs/Mail-Servers-setup.md

 - 6B091202F8E4 = Queue ID 2 — a new queue ID assigned after Amavis processed it

 > Fix: su - zimbra && /opt/zimbra/libexec/zmdkimkeyutil -a -d consultancy.accesswt.com then add the resulting TXT record to DNS.
+>
+> Updating or enabling DKIM (DomainKeys Identified Mail) allows your mail server to digitally sign outgoing emails so that receiving mail servers can verify they are authentic and haven't been altered in transit.

 ***Line 6 — Amavis forwards message back to Postfix (first pass complete)***